busterwood/SqlGen/README.md

 * create C# classes for multiple tables by selecting multiple tables and the `C# Class` code generator
 * create multiple insert, update and delete procs by selecting a table and multiple code generators

+### Generated code

+This window shows the generated code.
+You can drag & drop the code to a text editor, e.g. Visual Studio or Sql Server Management Studio.